-The 1996 Stock Incentive Plan provided for an automatic grant of restricted stock to non-employee directors on the date of the annual meeting of shareholders at which an outside director is first elected.
+The 1996 Stock Incentive Plan (the "1996 Plan") provided for an automatic grant of restricted stock to non-employee directors on the date of the annual meeting of shareholders at which an outside director is first elected.
 The outside director restricted stock so granted was to vest with respect to one-third of the shares each year as long as the director is still serving as a director.
 Once the shares have vested, the director is restricted from selling, transferring, pledging or assigning the shares for an additional two years.
 The 2005 Equity Incentive Plan includes no automatic grant provisions, but permits the board of directors to make awards to non-employee directors.
 The board granted restricted stock to two new non-employee directors in Fiscal 2006 on substantially the same terms as the automatic awards under the 1996 Plan, except that transfer restrictions are to lapse after three years.

 In addition, under the 1996 Plan an outside director could elect irrevocably to receive all or a specified portion of his annual retainers for board membership and any committee chairmanship for the following fiscal year in a number of shares of restricted stock (the "Retainer Stock").
 Shares of the Retainer Stock were granted as of the first business day of the fiscal year as to which the election is effective, subject to forfeiture to the extent not earned upon the outside director's ceasing to serve as a director or committee chairman during such fiscal year.
 Once the shares were earned, the director was restricted from selling, transferring, pledging or assigning the shares for an additional four years.
 Under the 2005 Equity Incentive Plan, Retainer Stock awards were made on substantially the same terms as the grants under the 1996 Plan, except that transfer restrictions are to lapse three years from the date of grant.
-For the three months ended April 29, 2006 and April 30, 2005, the Company issued 3,022 shares and 2,465 shares, respectively, of Retainer Stock.
+For the six months ended July 29, 2006 and July 30, 2005, the Company issued 3,022 shares and 2,465 shares, respectively, of Retainer Stock.
+There were no shares issued for the three months ended July 29, 2006 or July 30, 2005.

-Also pursuant to the 1996 Stock Incentive Plan, annually on the date of the annual meeting of shareholders, beginning in Fiscal 2004, each outside director received restricted stock valued at \$44,000 based on the average of stock prices for the first five days in the month of the annual meeting of shareholders.
-The outside director restricted stock was to vest with respect to one-third of the shares each year as long as the director is still serving as a director.
-Once the shares vested, the director was restricted from selling, transferring, pledging or assigning the shares for an additional two years.
+Also pursuant to the 1996 Plan, annually on the date of the annual meeting of shareholders, beginning in Fiscal 2004, each outside director received restricted stock valued at \$44,000 based on the average of stock prices for the first five days in the month of the annual meeting of shareholders.
+For Fiscal 2007, each outside director received restricted stock valued at \$60,000 based on the average of stock prices for the first five days in the month of the annual meeting of shareholders.
+The outside director restricted stock vests with respect to one-third of the shares each year as long as the director is still serving as a director.
+Once the shares vest, the director is restricted from selling, transferring, pledging or assigning the shares for an additional two years.
+For the three months and six months ended July 29, 2006 and July 30, 2005, the Company issued 16,400 shares and 8,855 shares, respectively, of director restricted stock.

-For the three months ended April 29, 2006 and April 30, 2005, the Company recognized \$0.1 million of director restricted stock related share-based compensation in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings for each quarter.
+For the three months and six months ended July 29, 2006 and July 30, 2005, the Company recognized \$0.1 million, \$0.1 million, \$0.2 million and \$0.2 million, respectively, of director restricted stock related share-based compensation in selling and administrative expenses in the accompanying Condensed Consolidated Statements of Earnings.